Welcome to class 1

 - Please support your child with being as independent as possible at home and when entering the classroom.

 Tapestry is an online learning journey which allows you to view your child's observations and photographs from their time in class 1.
 You can even choose to receive an email telling you when a new observation or piece of work is available for you to view and you can upload your own observations at home.
 We will also reference your child's learning to the EYFS profile.
 This will keep you informed of the areas of learning in which your child is achieving, also, the age band they were working in for the observed activity.
 Please note this is just one of the many forms of assessment we use, so whatever is on Tapestry is not the only information we use to assess your child's development.
 We intend to keep pieces of work and short observation notes that show your child's achievements in your child's learning books and online.

 In order to help the children improve their writing skills please work on the following:

 - Writing CVC words

-- Writing phase 2 high frequency and tricky words
+- Writing phase 2 and 3 high frequency and tricky words

 - Pocket Phonics